andisearch/andisearch.github.io/welcome_promo_message.md

-Some AI generations are timing out due to high load at the moment.
-If you get an error please wait a few minutes and try again 🙏
+Andi is under overloaded with visitors at the moment.
+If you get an error please wait a minute and try again 🙏